LennartKeller/DeepTextClustering/README.md

 # Or (better):
 conda env create -f conda_environment.yml
-# The latter will create a conda env named clustering, containing all required packages.
+# The latter will create a conda env named clustering, containing nearly all required packages.
-# Note: Depending on your system, you might have to change version of cuda-toolkit.
 ```

+If you are using conda, it is necessary to install these packages manually:
+  - plotly-orca
+  - torchtext
+  - umap-learn
+  - transformers
+  - cudatoolkit

 # Installation